Elementary School (K-Grade 5)

 Animal Research Writing

-In kindergarten, students become researchers and writers by writing a non-fiction book on an animal of their choice.
+Kindergarten students become researchers and writers as they write nonfiction books about animals of their choice.
 A community celebration of learning gives them the opportunity to share their newfound expertise with others and practice public speaking.

 Phonics

-What Students Learn: Students learn to develop an awareness of segmenting and blending sounds and how those link to letters, decode words, analyze word parts, and write and recognize words.
-Students read connected texts to support reading accuracy, fluency, and comprehension.
+What Students Learn: Students learn to segment and blend sounds, connect sounds to letters, decode words, analyze word parts, and write with increasing fluency.
+Reading connected texts reinforces accuracy, comprehension, and confidence.

 Number Bonds